 How dare you embarrass me to my friends?by Rich Pasco

 For several years, I have had a personal goal of stopping the spread of e-mail viruses.
-These include not just executable computer viruses, but also hoaxes and pointless petitions, and other time-wasters that propagate because of a dire-sounding warning or a plausible good cause, and an exhortation to "forward to everyone you know."
+These include not just executable computer viruses, but also hoaxes, fake news, and pointless petitions, and other time-wasters that propagate because of a dire-sounding warning or a plausible good cause, and an exhortation to "forward to everyone you know."
 These proliferate by playing tricks on the mind of the recipient.

 When I receive one of these, I usually respond to the same audience to which it was addressed, explaining why it is not a good idea to forward it.
 Where possible, I provide a link to a specific web site that illustrates the folly in the specific item I received.

 The responses I've received have been amazing.
 In some cases, the person who sent the item is gratefully appreciative for my shedding light on the subject.
 But just as often, the response is, "How dare you embarrass me to my friends!"

 I usually comply with the maxim, "praise publicly, criticize privately," but my response to a virus hoax is not a personal criticism.
 If I responded only to the person who had forwarded the e-mail virus, it's quite likely that at least some of its many other recipients would believe it and take the requested action, wasting not only their own time but also that of others, indirectly perhaps thousands of people.